Super-hot city breaks world temperature record

-(CNN) — The city of Quriyat in Oman now has a dubious distinction to its name: it has recorded highest "low" temperature in known history.
+(CNN) — The city of Quriyat in Oman now has a dubious distinction to its name: it has recorded the highest "low" temperature in known history.

 The Middle Eastern town of about 50,000 residents clocked in at a low temperature of 42.6°C (108.7°F) on June 26, 2018.